CORPS: Success Rolls

 To keep the system simple and fast moving, success rolls are not needed for many actions.
 Any action a character may attempt is rated based on difficulty.
 If the character's appropriate skill level is equal to or higher than the difficulty, the action succeeds automatically.
 If it is lower, the player may roll 1d10.
 If they roll less than 11 minus the difference between their skill and the difficulty of the action times 2, they succeed.

 For example, the character above with a total skill of 7 attempts an action with a difficulty of 8.
 It is higher than his skill, so it's not automatic.
 The difference is only 1, so he needs to roll a 9 or less.
 (11 - (2x1) = 9).
 If the action had a difficulty of 9, he would need to roll a 7 or less.

 While it may seem confusing at first, this system makes success rolls very quick and predictable.
 The only rolls ever needed are 9, 7, 5, 3, or 1.
 Any action with a difficulty more than 5 points higher than a character's skill is therefore impossible unless the campaign uses the "long shot" rule; if the player rolls 1, they may roll again with a -5 difficulty.

 Advancement

 Characters advance by increasing their skills and attributes.
-During play, characters earn additional Attribute and Skills Points related to the attributed and skills they used in play.
+During play, characters earn additional Attribute and Skills Points related to the attributes and skills they used in play.
 The cost to increase a skill or attribute is the difference between the cost of the level they currently have, and the cost of the level they want.
 Therefore, to improve a Strength score from 5 to 6 would cost 11 points (6² - 5² = '11, omitting aptitude savings).